 Located sitting on level ground in the pretty village of Gwynedd, with stunning views of Cardigan Bay and sandy beaches just a stone's throw away, Gwynedd offers a rare mix of coastal beauty and mountain views.

-- Owners-Only Statics: No subletting on owned units (touring, short stays, and seasonal pitches available separately).
+• Owners-Only Statics: No subletting on owned units.

-- Facilities: Gymnasium, Sauna, DVD/Book library, Laundrette, Dog wash, Hardwired Wi-Fi.
+• Facilities: Gymnasium, DVD/Book library, Laundrette, Dog wash, Hardwired Wi-Fi.

 Gwynedd at a Glance